 37. Manchester United 1965-68

 Subsequent to winning the trophies in 1964/65 and 1966/67, Busby's third incredible United team at long last snatched the greatest award of all.
 With Best, Law, and Charlton seemingly the best trio of strikers at any point in one club they formed one of the greatest soccer teams of all time.

 36. France 1982–86

-They danced away with the Euro 84 crown on home turf.
+They danced away with the Euro 84 crown at home.
 They may have accomplished more at Spain 82, Michel Hidalgo's side had arrived at the semi-finals just to be ruthlessly ended by the West Germans.
-After four years in Mexico, having taken out holders Italy and strong Brazil, they were again halted in the semis by Germans.
+After four years in Mexico, having taken out titleholders Italy and strong Brazil, they were again eliminated in the semis by Germans.

 35. Feyenoord 1968-71